AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/force_coefficient.rst

 ==========

 #.
 A lnas file: It contains the information about the mesh.
 #.
-HDF time series: It contains the pressure signals indexed by each of the mesh vertices.
+Surface selection: It contains which surface inside the mesh is going to be used for evaluating net force coefficient.
 #.
-Domain static pressure time series: It contains the pressure signals for probes far away from the building.
+HDF time series: It contains the pressure coefficient signals indexed by each of the mesh triangles.

 Outputs:
 ========